boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 ## A statefile per groups of modules

-Teams will then evolved their statefile approach to one that groups related-modules together.
+Teams will then evolve their statefile approach to one that groups related-modules together.
 Here are some possible examples:

 Stack | Description
 --- | ---